Declaration of the Latvian state

 March 1917 - an important month in the history of Valmiera and Latvia

-In March 1917, more than a year before the proclamation of the State of Latvia, the Vidzeme Provisional Land Council was founded in Valmiera, which adopted a resolution on Latvia's right to autonomy and self-determination.
-On the day of the founding of the Council, a red-white-red flag was raised at the meeting place for the first time.
+In March 1917, more than a year before the proclamation of the state of Latvia, the Vidzeme Provisional Land Council was founded in Valmiera, which adopted a resolution on the autonomy and self-determination rights of Latvia.
+On the day of the founding of the Council, the red, white and red flag was raised for the first time at the meeting place.